AXDOOMER/mochadoom/README.md

 [x] - Add back the mouse vertical movement.
 Allow it to be disabled using '-novert'.

-[ ] - Detect FreeDM and FreeDoom has IWADs.
+[ ] - Detect FreeDM and FreeDoom as IWADs.

 [ ] - Aspect-ratio correction.